 Did you know that toilet leaks can waste as much as 4 to 5 gallons of water per minute and cost you up to $100 per month in increased water and wastewater bills?
 Toilet leaks tend to occur in two ways.
-Read our step-by-step guide to pinpoint the problem to fix common toilet leaks and before having to call the plumber.
+If you are wondering how to fix a leaking toilet in your house, we have created an outline of steps and tips.

 The most common toilet leak and often hardest to detect is caused by a deteriorated or defected flush valve (flapper) ball at the bottom of the toilet tank.
 If the flapper or ball valve does not seat properly and form a watertight seal, water will leak around it into the toilet bowl.
 Often, this leak will occur without being heard.
 To test this type of leak follow these simple steps:

 - Remove the tank lid, then flush